Deduction theorem: The deduction theorem in predicate logic

 the rule of generalization is applied to some K in the proof of G.

-In first-order logic, the restriction of that F be a closed formula can be relaxed given that the free variables in F has not been varied in the deduction of G from $T \cup \{ F \}$.
+In first-order logic, the restriction of that F be a closed formula can be relaxed given that the free variables in F have not been varied in the deduction of G from $T \cup \{ F \}$.
 In the case that a free variable v in F has been varied in the deduction, we write $T \cup \{ F \} \vdash^v G$ (the superscript in the turnstile indicating that v has been varied) and the corresponding form of the deduction theorem is $T \vdash (\forall vF) \rightarrow G$.

 Example of conversion

 To illustrate how one can convert a natural deduction to the axiomatic form of proof, we apply it to the tautology Q→((Q→R)→R).
 In practice, it is usually enough to know that we could do this.
 We normally use the natural-deductive form in place of the much longer axiomatic proof.